eslint/eslint/docs/src/rules/no-useless-return.md

 ## When Not To Use It

 If you don't care about disallowing redundant return statements, you can turn off this rule.

-## Version

-This rule was introduced in ESLint 3.9.0.